muellerjoerggit/dataviewer/README.md

 In order to use DaVi you must first create an entity.
 Then you specify which columns/properties this entity should have.
 With this information, DaVi can then read the data from the database.
 So just like in any database management software.

-But DaVi can do even more.
-You can define additional handlers for each column that can, for example, format or validate the data.
+But DaVi can more.
+You can define additional handlers for each column that can, for example, format or validate data.

 ## Configuration